greylabel/mac-dev-playbook/docs/full-mac-setup.md

 Optionally, copy contents of `~/Projects` and/or `~/Sites` folder(s) from another Mac (to save time).

 ## Cleanup
-Remove or move this repo.
+Remove or move this repo from its temporary location.